 Cortifoam Side Effects

-Note: This page contains information about the side effects of hydrocortisone.
-Some of the dosage forms included on this document may not apply to the brand name Cortifoam.
+Note: This document contains side effect information about hydrocortisone.
+Some dosage forms listed on this page may not apply to the brand name Cortifoam.

 - blurred vision

 - discharge, excessive tearing

 - fast, slow, pounding, or irregular heartbeat or pulse